WARF: Regular schedule

 Fox Sports Radio programming airs the bulk of the day (both during the week and on weekends - including the morning drive show featuring former Cleveland Browns quarterback Brady Quinn) with programming from VSiN also featured (early evenings and weekends).

 Play by play

-WARF is also the radio home of the Cleveland Monsters of the American Hockey League (AHL), and the flagship station for Cleveland State Vikings men's basketball.
-Any Vikings games that conflict with the Monsters slide over to sister station WTAM 1100 AM/106.9 FM.
+WARF serves as the flagship station for Cleveland State Vikings men's basketball.

+Though primarily an English language station, WARF serves as the Spanish flagship station for the Cleveland Guardians, airing broadcasts of home games, complimenting the coverage on sister stations/Guardians flagships WTAM and WMMS 100.7 FM.

+In 2025, WARF became the flagship for Kent State Golden Flashes football, men's basketball, and women's basketball.